jesslyntrixie/doodledetect/README.md

 ## ✏️ Features

 * 🎨 Draw your own sketches in an intuitive GUI
-* 🔍 Real-time classification powered by CLIP + SVM
+* 🔍 Real-time classification powered by CLIP + SVM + FAISS
+* ⚡ Ultra-fast similarity-based retrieval using FAISS
 * 📂 Log predictions and revisit previous drawings
 * 💾 Save and load sketches in PNG format
 * 📖 Learn how it works in the About section